Best Binance Alternatives for EU Users in 2026: Fully MiCA-Licensed Picks

 Key Takeaway

-Binance's MiCA CASP application via HCMC Greece was filed in January 2026 — approval not yet confirmed.
-EU users seeking 100% regulatory certainty before the July 1 deadline have five fully licensed alternatives with comparable features.
+Binance's HCMC Greece CASP application was withdrawn on June 19, 2026 — Binance exits the EU on July 1.
+EU users must move to a fully MiCA-licensed alternative.
 Bybit (FMA Austria) matches Binance's 0.10% fee and offers 600+ assets; Bitpanda holds three separate CASP licences across the EU.

 Why Consider a Binance Alternative?